 Anxiety is not new to us.
 After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

-But did you know there’s literally countless, natural, holistic anxiety relief exercises to beat anxiety, bringing on a calmer, more present state?
+Did you know there are literally countless natural, holistic anxiety relief exercises to beat anxiety, bringing on a calmer, more present state?

-As an established Wellbeing Coach who specialized in natural anxiety relief for several years, I want to share with you my top 20 holistic relief exercises to help you reduce anxiety, starting today.
+As a retired Wellbeing Coach and healthcare professional who has specialized in natural anxiety relief for several years, I want to share with you my top 20 holistic relief exercises to help you reduce anxiety, starting today.

-These practices will be a great addition to any therapy you’re receiving (if applicable) for anxiety disorders and/or mental health support, and can be practised wherever you are to help deal with anxiety as soon as it hits.
+These practices will be a great addition to any therapy you’re receiving (if applicable) for anxiety disorders and/or mental health support and can be practiced wherever you are to help deal with anxiety as soon as it hits.

 Holistic Anxiety Relief Exercises